-Learn about the stars and the galaxies with Planetarium Manager Marc Taylor!
-Plus, check our calendar for upcoming live astronomy events.
+Learn about the stars and the galaxies with Planetarium Manager Marc Taylor and Planetarium Educators!
+Plus, check our calendar for upcoming live astronomy events and planetarium shows.

 My Favorite Spring Sights — May 18, 2020